 Facing Sexual Harassment in the Workplace?

 Many women during the #MeToo movement have shared their experiences with workplace sexual harassment.
 As a result, more people, primarily women, are reporting harassment and registering complaints with the California Department of Fair Employment and Housing (DFEH).
-Our Los Angeles sexual harassment lawyers will help you file a complaint and take legal action against your employer and anyone who is sexually harassing you at work.
+A sexual harassment attorney in Los Angeles from our firm may be able to help you file a complaint and take legal action against your employer and anyone who is sexually harassing you at work.

-The sexual harassment attorneys at Yadegar, Minoofar & Soleymani LLP have decades of experience representing victims of workplace sexual harassment.
+The sexual harassment attorneys at YMS have decades of experience representing victims of workplace sexual harassment.
 We understand the seriousness of your situation and will aggressively pursue justice on your behalf.
 Here is a list of frequently asked sexual harassment questions, along with answers to each question.

 California Sexual Harassment Frequently Asked Questions